- Elegant rooms with flat-screen TVs and coffeemakers

 One thing that never changes, however, is location, and the Fairmont's still reigns supreme.
 The massive original building, neoclassical columns and all, holds court over ritzy Nob Hill -- and thus the rest of San Francisco -- like a castle atop a mountain.
 Stepping outside the stately entrance onto Mason Street, you can almost feel those poor saps at the Ritz gaze up in envy from two blocks down the hill.
 The perch provides more than a feeling of superiority.
 The views from the Crown Meeting Room on the 24th floor are among the best in the city.
-And if you book a room in the tower, you don't even have to leave your room -- check out the vista from this 21st-floor room.
+And if you book a room in the tower, you don't even have to leave your room -- views from these rooms are stunning.

 The Fairmont's interior, meanwhile, virtually screams early 1900s.
 Even if you don't book a room, it's worth a trip up the hill to see the lobby's enormous marble Corinthian columns, vaulted ceilings, velvet chairs, and wraparound staircase.
 Then there's the hotel's nods to everything that's happened since those early-1900s.
 Photos of the Fairmont's distinguished guests crowd the hallway walls.
 Known as the "White House of the West" (at least to the Fairmont's PR staff), the hotel has hosted every U.S. president since William Taft.
 Truman came here in 1945.
 Kennedy stayed here nearly two decades later, Clinton three decades after that.
 Movies filmed here include Vertigo, Dirty Harry, and The Rock.

 All told, the Fairmont's present and future look as promising as its past.
 The hotel has undergone massive renovations to combine its old-world grandeur with a modern appeal.
-The result is a hotel that can compete with the best of 'em, including the city's few truly elite properties (the St. Regis, Mandarin Oriental, and Ritz) -- at rates that are often less.
+The result is a hotel that can compete with the best of 'em, including the city's few truly elite properties (the St. Regis, Loews Regency, and Ritz) -- at rates that are often less.

 Top-notch across the board, but not quite up there with the best of the best

-Unlike a few of the city's five-pearl hotels (the St. Regis and Mandarin Oriental come to mind), the Fairmont doesn't offer over-the-top bonuses like 24-hour butlers or free limos.
+Unlike a few of the city's five-pearl hotels (the St. Regis and Loews Regency come to mind), the Fairmont doesn't offer over-the-top bonuses like 24-hour butlers or free limos.
 Still, the staff provides plenty, and they do it with class and efficiency.

 - 24-hour room service